abesford/seizzmic-site-0c00b/src/pages/index.md

       you make it happen.
     subtitle: >-
       Our goal is to get you working in more modern and internet-ready way - that your colleagues and customers will really notice.
-We're experts who can help you - by making better use of data, using internet-era technology, and modernising technology - all while staying secure. - . we'll help you - support digital transformation, help you plot out your digital journey, and help you get there.
+We're experts in modernising your technology estate, making better use of data, and staying cyber-secure.
+We'll help you plot out your digital journey, and help you get there.
     features:
       - title: Making digital change happen
         image_alt: App preview on a phone and tablet